 The most prominent feature of Mastodon is that it comes with an anti-abuse tool to protect yourself and others on the internet.
 Thanks to the network’s spread out, and independent nature, the other users, can approach moderators for personal help and adhere to the code of conduct.

 Sharing your thoughts has never been more convenient

 While Twitter only provides 280 characters, Mastodon gives an extension of 500 characters to express, and you can also adjust the quality of your pictures by providing focal points.
 It also allows you to add custom emojis.

 The one thing missing from Twitter is the Edit function, which Mastodon brings back to the community and allows for editing and deleting posts accordingly.
 Mastodon also provides an ad-free experience without intending to sell you any products or services and enjoy content uninterruptedly.
 Every feed on Mastodon is chronological, and you can decide whom you want to follow.

 Mastodon for organizations – You can also host your own social media platform on your infrastructure and write your own game rules.

 The following guidelines of Mastodon .social are here to provide you with an insight into the content moderation policies of Mastodon:

 The following form of content will be removed immediately from the public timeline:

 As Twitter has Tweets, Mastodon has Toots.
-It provides you the option to take polls, change the privacy before publishing a post, as well as a warning before your message gets displayed.
+It allows you to take polls, change the privacy before publishing a post, and a warning before your message gets displayed.
 These tools are kept in mind for an abuse-free community on the internet.
-This is also one of the primary reasons why Twitterati are moving to Mastodon.
-Mastodon has the true potential to disrupt Twitter, but it will take years to get the same reach as Twitter as it is used by multiple celebrities, politicians, and stars.
+This is also one of the primary reasons why Twitterati is moving to Mastodon.
+Mastodon has the true potential to disrupt Twitter, but it will take years to get the same reach as Twitter, as multiple celebrities, politicians, and stars use it.
 You can try out the social app in India by heading to the homepage and registering your profile.